-In 1980, two former teachers started the Big Friend/Little Friend Program – a tradition of pairing first and sixth graders together, throughout the year.
+- Big Friend/Little Friend Program: This program is a long-time tradition of pairing first and sixth graders together throughout the year.
 Students interact by reading to one another, by celebrating holidays together or just by being with one another during lunch or recess.
 This program ensures that older students help younger ones feel welcome and secure.

 Clubs are developed around specific interests and allow students to work and play together in activities that they especially enjoy.
 Clubs meet either in the morning, before classes begin, or after school.